Appian Launches New AI Capabilities To Automate Complex Work & Accelerate App Modernisation

 Proven in successful customer trials, new platform capabilities embed powerful agents into processes and empower business users to modernise legacy apps with ease.

-LONDON, Nov.
-12, 2025 /PRNewswire/ -- Appian (Nasdaq: APPN), a leader in AI-powered process automation, today announced platform enhancements that embed powerful AI agents directly into enterprise processes.
+SYDNEY, NSW, Nov.
+13, 2025 /PRNewswire/ -- Appian (Nasdaq: APPN), a leader in AI-powered process automation, today announced platform enhancements that embed powerful AI agents directly into enterprise processes.
 The latest Appian Platform release delivers practical, measurable value by making AI more than just an assistant.

 Agents directly embedded in business processes